boytalent/heater/README.md

 ## results
 This design was tested on a MicroZed 7020 board and an Avnet Artix 50t board.
 Temperatures ran very high on the MicroZed so I switched to the Artix board.
-Eventually, the current limit of the Artix board was exceeded causing board reboot. :-)
+Eventually, the current limit of the Artix board was exceeded causing board reboot.

-Use with caution.
+Use with caution. :smiling_imp: